nabostylisten/nabostylisten/docs/technical/address-system-implementation.md

 ### PostGIS Integration

-The system uses PostGIS extension for advanced geographic functionality:
+The system uses PostGIS extension for advanced geographic functionality.
+PostGIS is a spatial database extension for PostgreSQL that enables geographic queries and spatial indexing.

+#### PostGIS Schema Setup

+PostGIS is installed in a dedicated `gis` schema to maintain separation from application tables:

 ```sql
 -- Create a dedicated schema for PostGIS